kyma-project/cli/docs/gen-docs/kyma_test_status.md

 ## Synopsis

-[DEPRECATED: the "test status" command works only with Kyma 1.x.x]
+[DEPRECATED: The "test status" command works only with Kyma 1.x.x.]

 Use this command to display the status of a test suite and related test executions.